Testing Stationarity and Change Point Detection in Reinforcement Learning: Proofs

-is upper bounded by a constant, under the condition $\max_t \lambda_{\max}\{\Mean \phi_L(A_t,S_t) \phi_L^\top(A_t,S_t)\}=O(1)$ in (A5).
-See e.g., Equation (E.77) of \cite{shi2020statistical}.
+is upper bounded by a constant; see e.g., Equation (E.77) of \cite{shi2022statistical}.
 As such, the Lipschitz constant is uniformly bounded by some constant.
 Consequently, the conditions in the statement of Theorem 3.1 in \cite{alquier2019exponential} are satisfied.
 We can apply Theorem 3.1 to the mean zero random variable

 for each combination of $\nu_{1,0},\nu_{2,0},T_1,T_2$, and show that it is of the order $O(\sqrt{\epsilon L (NT)^{-1} \log (NT)})$ with probability at least $1-O(N^{-CL}T^{-CL})$, for some sufficiently large constant $C>0$.
 By Bonferroni's inequality, we can show that